dplassgit/d2lang/docs/overview.md

 ## Arithmetic and expressions

 All arithmetic must be type-consistent.
-As of now there is no implicit (or explicit) conversion between arithmetic types, though you can use `gcc` functions to convert from float to int (e.g., `round`.)
+There is no implicit (or explicit) conversion between arithmetic types, though you can use `gcc` functions to convert from FLOAT to INT (e.g., `round`.)

 Similarly, all expressions must be type-consistent.

 ### Constants

+Byte constants can represent -128 to +127, via a leading `0y` and hexadecimal.
+Example: `0y2f` for 47 decimal.

 Integer constants can represent -2^31-1 to 2^31.
 Example: `1234`

 Long constants can represent -2^64-1 to 2^64.
 Example: `1234L`

-Byte constants can represent -128 to +127, via a leading `0y` and hexadecimal.
-Example: `0y2f` for 47 decimal.

 Floating point constants **must** include a decimal point (dot).
 Example: `123.4`

 ## Strings

 String constants can be created with single or double quotes.
+Empty string is permitted.
+Strings can be added, and are immutable.

 ## Arrays